Study Leave – Am I Required to Approve It? Frequently Asked Questions About Leave of Absence

-Do you have an employee in your team who dreams of sailing around the world, starting their own business, or pursuing their dream education, all without resigning?
+Do you have an employee in your team who dreams of pursuing their dream education.
+Or perhaps starting their own business, all without resigning?
 Regardless of the reasons behind their decision to take a break from work, it's essential to understand what the regulations say.
 Flex is here to guide you!

 Taking a leave of absence means that the employee is temporarily off work (without pay) while still retaining their employment.
 But what determines whether someone can take a leave of absence or not?
 Is it the law, the collective agreement, or is it up to the employer to set the rules?
 And what rights does the employee have when they return to work?
 Let's dive deeper!